This article will go over and explain each tool included in the Editor Menu in detail.

 You can use this feature to search for any segment within the Translation Memory linked to the project.

-There are two types of search mechanisms: Full Text Search and Fuzzy Search.
+There are two types of search mechanisms: Full Text Search, Fuzzy Search and Contains Search.
+You can select the desired one in the Search Type dropdown menu.

 1. Full Text Search: You can select the language (source or target), define the Match Type (Contains or Expression) and determine how many results will be displayed per result page.